 2. A fun, colorful calendar

 I got this iridescent calendar at Michael’s Craft Store recently and love that I can carry it with me everywhere because of its size.
+My friend got herself one for her office from a company like office monster and loves hers just as much.
 I got a few inserts that I use to stay focused on my weekly goals and priorities.
 I always used to do everything from my head, until that no longer worked…naturally.
 I’m reading Stephen Covey’s 7 Habits of Highly Effective People along with this month’s Book Club read, Primary Greatness (you can join our book club here and watch out for tomorrow’s post!).
 What I’ve learned is how powerful knowing your roles and goals are each week and scheduling your time around your priorities.
 Having a calendar with me and staying focused on my main priorities has been a game changer for me, how I spent my time and just how effective I am at getting the right things done.

 3. A daily reminder